-3) Turn off the toggle for Optimize Battery Charging.
+- Turn off the toggle for Optimized Battery Charging.

-4) Choose either Turn Off Until Tomorrow or Turn Off.
+- Choose Turn Off Until Tomorrow or Turn Off.

 There’s certainly nothing wrong with a feature that helps increase the lifespan and resulting charging ability and performance of your iPhone battery, right?
 So, will you opt to keep the Optimize Battery Charging feature enabled?
 If not, let us know why not in the comments below!